Ed Eagan

-Ed Eagan (born June 19, 1993) is an American former professional football wide receiver in the National Football League for the Buffalo Bills and New York Giants.
-He played college football at Northwestern State University.
+Ed Eagan (born June 19, 1993) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Buffalo Bills and New York Giants.
+He played college football for the Northwestern State Demons.

-Early years
+Early life

 Eagan attended Holy Cross High School.
 As a sophomore, he made 5 interceptions and returned 2 punts for touchdowns.

 Ed ran a 4.39 40 yard dash.

 As a junior, he collected 8 interceptions and had one punt return for a touchdown, while contributing to the team finishing with a 10-3 record.
 He set a state record with 5 interceptions in a single-game.
 He received All-district, All-metro and All-state honors.

 As a senior, he tallied 3 interceptions, while returning two punts, one kickoff and one fumble recovery for touchdowns.
 He received All-district, All-metro and All-state honors.

 He also practiced basketball and track.
 He was the long jump regional champion and finished third in the state as a junior.